stevegt/aidda/README.md

 with pure TDD or BDD.

 At this point the tool is simply a shell script and is specific to generating Go code.
-I expect after the dust setlles I'll likely use aidda.sh to generate aidda.go for a compiled version of the tool, and after that may come support for other languages.
+I expect after the dust settles I'll likely use aidda.sh to generate aidda.go for a compiled version of the tool, and after that may come support for other languages.
 I'm open to pull requests, but am pretty head-down on other projects at the moment.